 If an insurance adjuster determines that the rain damage is the result of neglect, however, the insurer won’t pay the claim.
 For example, if you fail to replace a broken window and rain pours in, damaging your walls and furniture, the insurer won’t cover the damage because you didn’t perform proper maintenance.

 Standard home insurance policies don’t cover flood losses.
+In fact, floods (along with earthquakes) are almost always specifically excluded from home insurance policies.
 Homeowners who live in flood prone areas can purchase flood insurance through the Federal Emergency Management Agency’s National Flood Insurance Program.

 Overflow of Appliances

 In most cases, your dwelling coverage will pay to repair damages caused by overflow of water from appliances, but only when the overflow occurs accidently and suddenly.
 For instance, if a sock somehow blocks your washing machine’s water outflow hose and floods your laundry room, your dwelling coverage should cover the consequent damage.
 If the water damages other items in the laundry room, like a dryer or cabinets, your personal property coverage should cover the losses.

 However, your homeowners policy won’t cover water overflow from appliances if your own neglect led to the problem.
 For instance, if you remove and fail to replace your refrigerator’s drip pan and water destroys your kitchen floor over a period of months, the insurer won’t pay for the damage.